Department of Chemistry

 B. Additional chemistry courses

-Select 7 additional hours of 2000-, 3000- or 4000-level chemistry courses including at least one of the following laboratory-based courses:7
+Select 7 additional hours of 3000- or 4000-level chemistry courses including at least one laboratory-based course:7

 Analytical Chemistry